Doctorate (PhD)

 In order to be admitted as a doctoral candidate you must officially apply to the Departmental Dean’s Office.

-Please submit the following documents electronically:
+Please submit the following documents

 To initiate the doctoral examination procedure, please submit the documents listed below to the Dean's Office.

 The submission is to be made electronically to .
-In addition, please submit one bound copy of the dissertation.

-Document Explanations and information
+Document Notes and further information

 Receipt for doctoral fees As a scan or a PDF generated via online banking.